mcw7246/WebChecker/docs/DesignDoc.md

 ## Requirements

-This section describes the features of the application.

 The webcheckers app follows the American rules of checkers.
 The main components for the Webcheckers implementation is the ability to sign-in as a player , start a game, and make a valid move.
 (For now).

 ### Definition of MVP

->
 The MVP is producing an application that implements the American rules of webcheckers.
 It allows players to sign-in and challenge each other to a game.